Doing what you don't want to do

 To enter a buying trade towards the top of this arrow is what Shooting Oneself in the Foot is in the realm of trading the markets.
 Thousands of traders have bought gold at the top of the red arrow and now are sitting on it in the vicinity of the point C.

-This page of my Online Counseling and Custom Hypnosis Recording website is about the greatest paradox of the human life.
+This page of my Online Hypnosis and Counseling website is about the greatest paradox of the human life.

 This paradox - a form of an utterly idiotic, self defeating behaviour - is the result of the negative subconscious conditioning, which you may have already noticed playing havoc in your own life.